Tax Deed Sale

 What is a warning letter?

 This is a courtesy letter our office mails to the property owner.
-These letters are sent after the certificate holder notifies the Tax Collector he wants to start the process.
-The warning letter gives an absolute deadline for payment (usually around the 20th – 25th of the month).
+These letters are mailed every February to taxpayers that are in jeopardy of their property going to tax deed sale.
+The warning letter gives a deadline for payment on approximately the 25th of the month.
 Once that deadline passes and taxes remain unpaid, the certificate holder may go forward with the tax deed application.

 I have received a warning letter.
 Can the date be extended?